geekswimmers/geekswimmers/CONTRIBUTING.md

     $ go run main.go

+## Tests

+To run all tests:

+    $ go test ./...

+To run the tests of an specific package:

+    $ go test geekswimmers/utils

 ## Upgrading Go

 To upgrade the version of Go, we have to increment it in the following files: